 SEMPATI TURKISH CUISINE

-Baby blue tables and white chairs make the up the al fresco dining at Sempati that located on a pedestrian lane in Old Town.
-Food is solid, but menu offerings are similar to most of the restaurants in town - a mix of fresh seafood and classic Turkish dishes.
+Baby blue tables and white chairs make up the al fresco dining at Sempati located on a pedestrian lane in Old Town.
+Food is solid, but menu offerings are similar to most of the restaurants in town – a mix of fresh seafood and classic Turkish dishes.

 This is my favorite restaurant in Kas.
 The fresh seafood is absolutely delicious, but it’s the ambiance that really makes dinner here special.
 Tables occupy an airy open courtyard surrounded by Greek-style stone walls accented with red and turquoise shutters and trim.
 Fairylights illuminate the courtyard in the evenings, and it’s the dreamiest setting for dinner.